Welcome to pieps.org - Nick Piepmeier's personal homepage.

 The Future of the Internet - And How to Stop It by Jonathan Zittrain.
 This book hits so many issues on the head.
 It really should be required reading for anyone who uses technology today.
 And reading it shouldn't be a problem - the book is licensed under a Creative Commons Attribution Non-Commercial Share-Alike 3.0 license and is freely downloadable.
 Seriously.
 Read this book.
 It's really important.

-Free DNS - This wonderful service helps with the fact that getting a static IP address without paying an arm and a leg to AT&T is essentially impossible.
+Free DNS - This wonderful service helps with the fact that getting a static IP address without paying an arm and a leg to most telecoms is essentially impossible.

-This site is copyright 2007 Nick Piepmeier.
+This site and its contents are copyright 2007-2016 Nick Piepmeier unless specified otherwise.
 All rights reserved.